dylan-lang/opendylan/documentation/website/source/documentation/index.rst

         bring forward.
 Let us know if there's interest in this material.</p>
       </div>

-`Developing Component Software with CORBA <http://opendylan.org/documentation/opendylan/corba/index.htm>`_
-    A tutorial and reference for CORBA interoperability using the Open Dylan ORB.

 `OLE, COM, ActiveX and DBMS library reference <http://opendylan.org/documentation/opendylan/interop2/index.htm>`_
     Describes high and low level interfaces to COM, OLE, and